15 Best Things To Do In Odessa, TX - Karta.com

 12. Historic White-Pool House

-The Historic White-Pool House, located in Odessa, Texas, is one of the city’s most significant landmarks, offering visitors a glimpse into the early history of the region.
+The Historic White-Pool House is one of the city’s most significant landmarks, offering visitors a glimpse into the early history of the region.
 Built in 1887, it is the oldest surviving structure in Odessa and provides a well-preserved example of late 19th-century architecture in West Texas.
 The house was constructed by Charles and Lucy White, one of the area’s first settler families, and originally served as their residence as well as the center of their agricultural operations.
 The family played a pivotal role in the early development of Odessa, contributing to its establishment as a community in the Permian Basin.

 The structure features a unique combination of Victorian and territorial architectural styles, reflecting the influences of the period.
 The house was built from locally sourced materials, which include adobe bricks, a common building material at the time, and showcases craftsmanship that has withstood the test of time.
 The interior is furnished with period-appropriate furniture and artifacts, providing an authentic experience for visitors interested in the lifestyle of early settlers in the region.